What is a Plugin in WordPress?Delower Hossain

 4. Allows you to create almost any kind of website by extending features.
 For Example eCommerce Website, Social Network, Community Forums etc.

-5. You can search categories by your needs.
+5. You can search for categories by your needs.
 For example WordPress RSS plugin, WordPress location plugin, WordPress sitemap plugin, WordPress lightbox plugin.

 6. Can be classified into two categories, free Plugins, and premium Plugins.